dmitrymomot/dmitrymomot/README.md

 - [sqlc](https://github.com/kyleconroy/sqlc) - generates type-safe code from SQL.
 - [sql-migrate](https://github.com/rubenv/sql-migrate) - SQL schema migration tool for Go.
 It can be used as a CLI tool and a library in your app.
 - [mage](github.com/magefile/mage) - it's a make-like build tool using Go.
 You write plain-old go functions, and Mage automatically uses them as Makefile-like runnable targets.
+- [tldraw](https://www.tldraw.com) - it's a collaborative digital whiteboard.
+You can use tldraw to create a drop-in whiteboard for your product or as the foundation on which [to build](https://tldraw.dev) your own inifinite canvas applications.